AndyShyklo/chalice__anastasial25_andys103_jackb89_jadyl3/README.md

 # Chalice of Overflowing Stories by Chalice
 ## Roster with roles
-Anastasia Lee: PM + Python\
+Anastasia Lee: PM + Python + HTML/CSS\
 Andy Shyklo: SQL Database + HTML\
-Jack Blair: Debug + HTML/CSS\
+Jack Blair: ?\
 Jady Lei: SQL Database + HTML\
 (For detailed task assignments, see design doc)

 ## Description of website
 Our project is a collaborative story-telling website.
 Upon registering, users can log into their account to create, edit, or view stories.
-However, when adding a chapter to a story, users are only shown the title and the latest update; they cannot view an entire story until they have edited it or forfeited their right to edit it.
-While viewing a story, users can also comment in the comments section or on any chapter within the story.
-Website admins can create, edit, view, comment on, and delete all stories.
+However, when adding a chapter to a story, users are only shown the title and the latest update; they cannot view an entire story until they have edited it.
 All logged-in users can see a list of the stories they have contributed to on their home page, and can log out at any time.

 ## Install guide
 ### How to clone/install